SchlossLab/Sze_CRCMetaAnalysis_mBio_2018/README.md

-## Colorectal Cancer Meta-Analysis of Stool and Tissue
+## The Microbiota and Individual Community Members in Colorectal Cancer: Is There a Common Theme?

 ### Main Questions to Answer